-Do you rush to smudgement, finish first in the 1 peter dash, serve hasty pudding?
+Do you rush to smudgement, finish first in the 1 peter dash, and serve hasty pudding?
 Does your sperm red-light on the prostate dragstrip?
 Do you drop your coins in front of the slot machine, open presents on Christmas eve, activate the sprinkler during the national anthem, or sell your wine before its time?
 All of these euphemisms are used to soften the blow of a serious problem that can affect up to one-third of men at one time or another.
-The problem I will address is known officially as Premature Ejaculation.
+This sexual health problem I will address is known officially as Premature Ejaculation.

 Premature ejaculation occurs when a man ejaculates (cum) too soon.
-It can be as early as the thought of sex or if it occurs in less than 2 minutes after your penis enters your partner.
+It can be as early as the thought of sex or if it occurs less than 2 minutes after your penis enters your partner.
 Premature ejaculation is a common sexual complaint of both men and women.
 Up to one-third of men can experience this sexual dysfunction at one time or another for various reasons.

 As long as it is not the pattern of usual performance it is generally not a cause for concern.
 The diagnosis of premature ejaculation requires the man to feel distressed and if you can answer yes to the following questions: